FrimJo/react-take-off/README.md

 ### Utilities folder `utilities`

-This is a folder full of helper functions that are used globally.
+This is a folder full of helper functions that are used globally in the project.

 ### Components folder `components`